This article is about the series as a whole. For the first Castlevania game, see Castlevania I.

 Unholy Nuke: "Demonic Megiddo" is the Dark Lord's most powerful attack, and tends to be a One-Hit Kill super powerful spell used mainly by Dracula or Death.

-Unique Items: Frequent in Castlevania.
+Unique Items: Frequent in the series.
 The most powerful weapons are often in secret rooms or obtainable after boss fights.
 In Aria of Sorrow, the souls of the bosses and a number of other creatures are only obtainable once.

-Updated Re-release: Legacy of Darkness was originally going to be called Castlevania: Special Edition.
+Updated Re-release: Legacy of Darkness for Castlevania on Nintendo 64, which was originally going to be called Castlevania: Special Edition.

 Video Game Remake: The original Castlevania has been remade several times; notable versions include Super Castlevania IV and what would later become known as Castlevania Chronicles.
 Also, Dracula X: Rondo of Blood was remade for the PSP.